torproject/sbws/docs/source/man_sbws.ini.rst

   url = STR
     The URL to the destination.
 It must include a file path.
-    It can use both http or https.
+    It can use both http or https. verify = BOOL
+    Whether or not to verify the destination certificate.
+    (Default: True)

 tor